 Ju-Jitsu is a great sport for everyone from school age to any age.
-Here are some frequently asked questions about the sport:
+Here are some frequently asked questions about the sport and where to start:

 It is most important to start correctly with a registered club.
 The BJJA is the official Governing Body for Ju-Jitsu in the United Kingdom.
 Clubs registered with the BJJA provide qualified coaches and you can obtain an up-to-date list of such clubs in your area from the Head Office or contact us for more information.